JaimeStill/distributed-design/readme.md

 # Distributed Design

+> Design in progress

+The intent of this repository is to identify ways of alleviating pain points associated with developing a monolithic on-premise application.
+One of the goals of this architecture is to take as few dependencies on external services as possible.
+All backend services are written with standard .NET APIs with SQL Server as the underlying data store.

 * [services](./services/) - Contains service infrastructure
     * [api](./services/api/) - Contains REST API apps
         * [Distributed.Proposals.Api](./services/api/Distributed.Proposals.Api/) - **Proposals** service API